 You can never take enough photographs on the river.
-I have taken photographs of the same outlook, through the changing seasons, year after year, for as long as I can remember.
-I have collected old photographs of my family and preserved copies of them, although all the original negatives are long gone and many of the people in them are no longer remembered.
-They appear on another page on this site.
+I have taken photographs of the same outlook, through the changing seasons, year after year, for as long as I can remember, the same spaces made rich with clouds, reflections, light, always the same, always different.

 New in 2019:

 Follow me on Instagram: